-Kim et al., (2015) also reported higher cholesterol and triglyceride levels in the control group and lower levels in algae-treated groups, further supporting the current study's observations.
-This may be attributed to the presence of algae, which has lipid-lowering properties.
-Conversely, Xu et al., (2014) and KHANI et al., (2017) demonstrated that Chlorella powder could effectively reduce blood cholesterol, though it did not significantly affect glucose levels in Gibel carp.
-These findings align with the present study, emphasizing C. vulgaris's potential role in improving lipid profiles.
+Kim et al. (2015) also reported higher cholesterol and triglyceride levels in the control group, with lower levels in the algae-treated groups, supporting the observations of the current study.
+This may be attributed to the lipid-lowering properties of algae.
+Conversely, Xu et al. (2014) and Khaniet al. (2017) demonstrated that Chlorella powder could effectively reduce blood cholesterol, although it did not significantly affect glucose levels in Gibel carp.
+These findings align with the present study, emphasizing the potential role of C. vulgaris in improving lipid profiles.